 - Can work part-time or full-time depending on the needs of the employer.

-If it has been established that you are an employee, then you need the following criteria to be able to receive the benefits from this type of insurance.
+If you are an employee, then you need the following criteria to be able to receive the benefits from this type of insurance.

-- The injury must be work-related.
+- The injury must happen in your workplace.
 Accidents must happen on the job during work hours.
-If you are injured buying your lunch outside, will not be covered by the insurance.
+If you receive injuries buying your lunch outside, this is not part of the insurance coverage.

-- The employer must be insured.
-Make sure that your employer is covered by either state-mandated or private workers’ compensation insurance.
+- The employer must also possess insurance coverage.
+Make sure that your employer is part of the coverage by either state-mandated or private workers’ compensation insurance.

 - File a report immediately.
-It is recommended that filing at the soonest possible time is beneficial and in writing.
+We recommend you file at the soonest possible time is beneficial and in writing.
 There is a deadline for filing and reporting the injury.